 Steel is one of the key components of the knife.
-Basically that's what it is, a piece of metal with handle on it.
-Obviously good steel is required to make a good
+Basically that's what a knife is, a piece of metal with a handle on it.
+Obviously good steel is required to make a

-knife.
+good knife.
 However, just the steel won't do it.
-Cutlery steel in general is real complicated subject and there are numerous aspects affecting the steel performance.
-Still, the choice
+Cutlery steel in general is a real complicated subject and there are numerous aspects affecting the steel’s performance.
+Still, the

-of the blade material will define knife performance and properties to great extent.
-On the other hand it's not only the steel that makes a good knife, heat treatment and the right
+choice of the blade material will define knife performance and properties to great extent.
+On the other hand it's not only the steel that makes a good knife, heat treatment and the

-blade geometry are equally as important.
-Just the great steel won't make a good knife and vice versa, even the best heat treatment and geometry won't make a great knife from a poor
+right blade geometry are equally as important.
+Just the great steel won't make a good knife and vice versa, even the best heat treatment and geometry won't make a great knife from

-steel.
-Although, probably the later would still make a decent knife, albeit frequent sharpenings would be in order.
-Anyway, let's assume the makers do it all right with the steel(heat
+a poor steel.
+Although, probably the latter would still make a decent knife, albeit frequent sharpening would be required.
+Anyway, let's assume the makers do it all right with the

-Knife steel as usual is one of the main promotion point of a given knife or an entire production line.
-I am sure all of us have seen more than enough commercials promoting knives
+Knife steel as usual is one of the main promotion points of a given knife or an entire production line.
+I am sure, all of us have seen more than enough commercials promoting knives

 made out of the next super wonder steel.
 Actually, if you know a little about the steel, you can still get some useful info out of all that hype.